stephenfrench9/eye/README.md

 Unfortunately, this model was corrupted as it was saved.
 It remains to be seen if a model with frozen weights can be saved.
 Also, I should check and make sure that I can load the model before I turn the aws machine off.
 Also, this may be because I severed the connection to the aws machine.

 ### Conclusion
 This model has successful for other people in the past.
-It must be that my data generation scheme is preventing a successfull model.
+It must be that my data generation scheme is preventing a successfull fit.